 Jennifer can provide general counselling sessions (see Focused Psychological Strategies) for which the fee is subsidised by a Medicare rebate if a valid referral is provided by a GP (under a GP Mental Health Plan), or a letter of referral from a Psychiatrist or Paediatrician.
 These sessions can be particularly valuable for people with a brain impairment and associated mental health problem.

-For fee structure, click the links below:
+For referral form click the link below: